gomekim/ISDS3105_fall18/lectures/lesson06_tidyData/README.md

     ## Error in eval(lhs, parent, parent): '...' used in an incorrect context

 However, sometimes you actually want to untidy datasets, for example to make them more readable.
-To ‘untidy’ a dataset, we can use `tidyr::spread()`.
+To 'untidy' a dataset, we can use `tidyr::spread()`.
 For instance, try to use `spread()` to untidy `socialNetwork_users`.

 ``` r
 #spread() to untidy